heskarioth/py-hostelworld/README.md

 ```
 ![HostelByCityName](imgs/get__hostel_by_city_name.PNG)

-Sometimes countries like name their cities with city names already present in other countries.
+Sometimes countries like to name their cities with city names already present in other countries.
 ```python
 hw.get__hostel_by_city_name_multiple_locations('Westport')
 ```